LamTS72/RAG_AcademicDocument/README.md

 ```
 RAG-Mistral-7B/
 ├── docs/                   # Contains documentation and related PDF files
+├── frontend/               # Contains the chat UI files
+│   ├── index.html          # The main HTML file for the chat UI
+│   ├── style.css           # The CSS file for styling the chat UI
+│   └── script.js           # The JavaScript file for the chat UI logic
 ├── src/                    # Core source code
 │   ├── base/               # Base components for the language model
 │   │   ├── llm_model.py    # Defines the language model wrapper